State by state ESG targets and procurement requirements in Australia

 The Major Projects Skills Guarantee (MPSG) applies to projects that are construction projects with a budget of $20 million or more.
 The MPSG may apply to both Standard and Strategic projects.

-All tenders, proposals or other submissions for a Local Jobs First project must submit a Local Industry Development Plan (LIDP) to the Industry Capability Network (ICN).
+All tenders, proposals or other submissions for a Local Jobs First project must submit an Industry Capability Network (ICN)-certified Local Industry Development Plan (LIDP).

 Contractors are responsible for ongoing monitoring of the application of Local Industry Development Plan commitments by themselves and their supply chain.